Ghulam Mohammed Baloch: Politics

 Ghulam Mohammed Baloch first entered politics during his school years under the patronage of his mentor Fida Ahmad Baloch, a legendary leader of the Baloch Students Organization who happened to be a teacher at Mand High School.
 Ghulam Mohammed Baloch joined the Baloch Students Organization in 1974.
 In 1990, he was elected as its chairman.

 In 1992, he joined the Balochistan National Movement.
 In 2004, he founded the Baloch National Movement saying that he did not see a future for the Baloch within the framework of Pakistan.
 Although he advocated for an independent Balochistan throughout his political career, he was regarded as the face of the renewed movement for a separate Baloch homeland which started after 2002.
 For this, he was imprisoned by the Pakistani security forces on a number of occasions.
 He was first arrested by the Pakistan army on 3 December 2006, from Karachi during a public gathering.
 He was held incommunicado for around a year before being shifted to a jail in Turbat in 2007.
 He was later released.
 He was subjected to severe mental and physical torture during his enforced disappearance which impaired his eyesight and listening faculties.

 Death

-On 3 April 2009, Ghulam Mohammed Baloch along with two other Baloch politicians were kidnapped by ISI from baloch's lawyer chamber in Turbat, Balochistan.
+On 3 April 2009, Ghulam Mohammed Baloch along with two other Baloch politicians were kidnapped by Persian (a national language of neighbouring Afghanistan and Iran) speaking gunmen from baloch's lawyer chamber in Turbat, Balochistan.
 Their bullet-riddled bodies were found on 9 April 2009, in Murgaap, Turbat.
 Baloch Liberation Army, a nationalist group, alleged that Pakistani security forces are behind the murder of the three politicians.

 His assassination sparked small protests and riots throughout Balochistan and Karachi.